Interhaptics/.github/profile/README.md

 Design your haptics effects based on your audio.
 Extract the haptics features and optimize them with the editing tool.

-## 👇 Download Interhaptics Unity SDK
+## 👇 Download Interhaptics Haptics SDK

 + 📱 Smartphone
   + iOS